The business of beds has exploded into a diverse industry—Meet the young start-up companies changing the game of sleep.

 Mattresses today offer an unprecedented number of bespoke and changeable options, ranging from those that can be customized to those with split construction to save the marriages of fussy sleepers.

+Poor sleep quality is a thing of the past with these mattresses.
 First out of the gate for this new generation of mattresses were companies like Casper and Leesa, who removed the mattress salesperson from the equation by putting a mattress in a box and shipping it directly.
 Now, companies are offering features like adjustability, progressive foam technology, ecological materials, and tech features like sleep-tracking and heating and cooling abilities.

 If there’s one thing uniting these companies, it’s the craze for customization.
 Mattresses today offer an unprecedented number of bespoke and changeable options, ranging from those that can be customized to those with split construction to save the marriages of fussy sleepers.